Get

 2. Fill Out the Application Form

-Depending on the organization you apply to for an allergy detection dog, you will need to go onto their website and download their application form.
-Most application forms will ask for your personal information, how they can contact you, whether you or a family member are allergic to dogs, what you are allergic to, questions about previous anaphylactic reactions you’ve had, your physician’s information, and references they can contact to determine the suitability of service dog placement.
+Depending on the organization you apply to for an allergy detection dog, you will need to go onto its website and download its application form.
+Most application forms will ask for your personal information, how you can be contacted, whether you or a family member are allergic to dogs, what you’re allergic to, questions about previous anaphylactic reactions that you’ve had, your physician’s information, and references to contact to determine the suitability of service dog placement.

 Some companies have various training options.
 One option may include helping you find a puppy to train, working with you as the puppy is trained, and then certifying them once they are fully trained.
 Another option may include online self-training courses, whereby a trainer will assist you with training your dog virtually.